ppy/osu-wiki/wiki/Gameplay/Game_modifier/Easy_(lazer)/en.md

 In osu!, [circle size](/wiki/Beatmap/Circle_size), [HP drain](/wiki/Beatmap/HP_drain_rate), [overall difficulty](/wiki/Beatmap/Overall_difficulty) and [approach rate](/wiki/Beatmap/Approach_rate) are cut in half.

-In osu!taiko, [HP drain](/wiki/Beatmap/HP_drain_rate) and [overall difficulty](/wiki/Beatmap/Overall_difficulty) are cut in half, while Scroll Speed is reduced by 20%.
+In osu!taiko, [HP drain](/wiki/Beatmap/HP_drain_rate) and [overall difficulty](/wiki/Beatmap/Overall_difficulty) are cut in half, while the scroll speed is reduced by 20%.

 In osu!catch, [circle size](/wiki/Beatmap/Circle_size), [HP drain](/wiki/Beatmap/HP_drain_rate) and [approach rate](/wiki/Beatmap/Approach_rate) are cut in half.

 In osu!mania, [HP drain](/wiki/Beatmap/HP_drain_rate) and [overall difficulty](/wiki/Beatmap/Overall_difficulty) are cut in half.

-In osu!mania, [HP drain](/wiki/Beatmap/HP_drain_rate) is cut in half, while the timing windows become approximately 40% less strict.
+In osu!mania, the [HP drain](/wiki/Beatmap/HP_drain_rate) is cut in half, while the timing windows become approximately 40% less strict.

 In all [game modes](/wiki/Game_mode) except osu!taiko, the mod grants the player two extra lives in case the [health bar](/wiki/Client/Interface/Health_bar) drops to zero, which will then be refilled instantly.